ddv44/Projects/README.md

 # Projects
-# List of projects I have worked on/did throughout college
+# List of projects I have worked on